Engg 121 - Syllabus Online

 • The submissions is unreadable, damaged, or an incorrect unacceptable file type.

 Remedy: The student will usually be offered the option to resubmit a readable file due the same day.

-It will not be accepted after
+• If it none of the above, it may be an instructor error when entering a grade.
+Contact me to remedy the error.
 Before contacting me, be sure you examine the returned file and know the reason for the zero.

 Remaining Anonymous (Code# information)